 Stitch Height

-The dc stitch is double the height of single crochet (sc).
+The dc stitch is double the height of a single crochet (sc).
 It is taller than the hdc stitch (hdc) yet shorter than the treble crochet (tr).

 Turning Chain for Double Crochet